PeterEFrancis/python-course/chapters/7. lists and tuples/exercises.md

 4. **More Gettysburg Student Usernames**.
 In Chapter 3, we created Gettysburg Student usernames, given a first and last name (first four characters of last name + first two characters of first name + #).
 In this exercise, you will do the same, but this time, create a list of usernames that you have already created.
 Just as at Gettysburg, when creating a new username, check that the one you are about to create does not already exist.
 While it does, increment the last two digits.

 5. **Nested Tuples**.
 Ask the user for a non-negative integer.
 Then print an n-length tuple, where the ith entry contains an i-length tuple with the same property.
-This can **and should** be done in exactly 5 lines.
+This can **and should** be done in exactly 5 lines (with only the use of topics we have covered already---no functions, lambdas, or for loops).
 If your code is longer, try again.

 	Sample Transcripts:
 	```